 Starting a new business can become expensive.
 You need to balance legal costs with the expense of running your operations.
 Understanding this, we put together a simple, Flat Fee Formation package that provides value and cost certainty.
 Our Flat Fee Formation packages typically include all of the following services:

-- Draft the following documents for your new company:
+3. Draft the appropriate founding documents for your new company: